The Ayurvedic Way to Get a Good Night’s Sleep

 Not having a proper sleep makes us grumpy, agitated, and tired (but not necessarily sleepy enough to get some zzz’s).
 It can affect our cognitive abilities and basically make us feel slightly hungover.
 Not sleeping can literally be a nightmare (no pun intended).

-It is thought that about one-third of us experience trouble sleeping, including insomnia.
-This can manifest as:
+It is thought that over one-third of us experience trouble sleeping, including insomnia.1 This can manifest as:

 - Not being able to fall asleep

 - Waking up during the night and staying awake